FSP accreditation handbook for training sites and supervisors

 After each assessment, feedback is given to the registrar to help them reflect on their progress and plan additional learning activities.

-Supervisors are integral to workplace-based assessment, including direct observation of consultations and procedures, and participation in random case analysis and case-based discussions.
+Supervisors are integral to WBA, including direct observation of consultations and procedures, and participation in random case analysis and case-based discussions.

 Supervisors provide assessments in the form of feedback reports, focusing on registrar’s competence and progression towards expected levels.

-Throughout a registrar’s placement, reporting by the practice allows us to monitor the requirements of the practice and supervisors, as well as confirm that the registrar is achieving their training outcomes.
+Throughout a registrar’s placement, reporting by the training site allows us to monitor the requirements of the training site and supervisors, as well as confirm that the registrar is achieving their training outcomes.

-Any issues that are identified will be promptly managed by the local RACGP team.
+Any issues that are identified will be promptly managed by the RACGP team.
 This may take the form of a discussion with the supervisor and/or practice manager or the provision of additional support or remediation.
-Any issues will be documented and, if necessary, escalated to the Regional Accreditation Panel.
+Any issues will be documented and, if necessary, escalated to the FSP Accreditation Panel.

-Both colleges have agreed to share appropriate information on practice monitoring for dually accredited practices.
-Information is also shared between the AGPT program and the FSP.
+RACGP and ACRRM have agreed to share appropriate information on practice monitoring for dually accredited practices.
+Appropriate training site and supervisor information may also be shared between the RACGP training programs (AGPT and FSP).

 Risk Management

-As an employer, the training site, along with the supervisor, has the primary duty of care to ensure, as far as is reasonably practicable, the registrar’s health and safety during the placement.
+As an employer, the training site, along with the supervisor, has the primary duty of care to ensure, as far as is reasonably practicable, the registrar’s health and safety during their training.

 Training sites must comply with work health and safety legislation applicable to their location and advise the training colleges of any safety concerns, risks, hazards or incident that may affect registrars.

-Critical incident, adverse event and patient complaint management and reporting are an important part of training management, are a joint responsibility between all parties and a requirement of the Standards.
-The Critical incident and adverse event management and reporting guidance document defines what makes an adverse event a critical incident and details the reporting requirements.
+Adverse events (including critical incidents) and patient complaint management and reporting are an important part of training management and are a joint responsibility between all parties and a requirement of the Standards.
+The Adverse management and crtitical incident management reporting guidance document defines what makes an adverse event a critical incident and details the reporting requirements.

 Payments